What kind of paper is this?

 Standard neural networks trained with sum-of-squares (MSE) or cross-entropy error functions approximate the conditional average of the target data, $\langle t|x \rangle$.

-While optimal for single-valued functions or classification, this is catastrophic for inverse problems where the mapping is multi-valued (one input has multiple valid outputs).
+While optimal for single-valued functions or classification, this produces completely erroneous results for inverse problems where the mapping is multi-valued (one input has multiple valid outputs).
 For example, in robot inverse kinematics, “elbow-up” and “elbow-down” configurations can achieve the same hand position.
-An MSE-trained network will average these two valid angles, resulting in an invalid configuration that puts the robot arm through an obstacle or breaks the linkage.
+An MSE-trained network will average these two valid angles, resulting in an invalid configuration (the paper shows this produces end-effector positions at the outer boundary of the accessible region, corresponding to $\theta_2 = \pi$).

 What is the novelty here?